PersuGPT/PersuGPT.github.io/README.md

 </p>

 ------------
-<b>Important: </b>We are manually inspecting the dailypersuasion data set, and we will open source the corresponding data, code, and models as soon as possible.
+<b>Important: </b>We are manually inspecting the DailyPersuasion dataset, and we will open source the corresponding data, code, and models as soon as possible.

 ## Introduction